tinacms/tinacms-site/content/docs/concepts/forms.md

 ### useForm

-This custom hook creates a form without registering it to the cms.
+This custom hook creates a form without registering it to the CMS.
+Checkout the [`usePlugin` hook](/docs/concepts/plugins#adding-and-removing-plugins) documentation to see how to register a form to the CMS.

 ```typescript
 function useForm(